-Microsoft introduced this week the latest features to its Slack and Cisco Spark competitor at the Enterprise Connect conference in Orlando, Fla.
-Along with unveiling the new Microsoft Teams features, the company said the number of organizations using Teams has grown since its launch a year ago from 50,000 to 200,000.
+Microsoft this week the latest features to its Slack and Cisco Spark competitor at the Enterprise Connect conference in Orlando, Fla.
+Along with unveiling the Microsoft Teams features, the company said the number of organizations using Teams has grown since its launch a year ago from 50,000 to 200,000.
 Businesses in 181 countries use Teams.

 In general, team collaboration platforms include group messaging, file sharing, message encryption and voice and video conferencing support.
 Slack is most useful as a messaging-centric collaboration service while Teams and Spark are better as a single, unified platform with collaboration services and traditional voice and video, experts have said

 The Cortana integration is for Teams-enabled VoIP phone and conference room devices.
 The feature lets people use vocal commands to make a call, join a meeting or add people to a meeting.

 The translation feature is for multilanguage Teams meetings.
 People can have their messages translated immediately.

 - One-click meeting recordings with automatic transcription and time coding, which lets people search for comments or topics in a recording and playback the relevant portion;